Wedding Centerpieces - Design Tips and Ideas

 A classic low centrepiece is a posy arrangement of flowers that co-ordinate with the bride's bouquet such as roses and tulips.

 For a modern look that is a bit different you could take a collection of different sized vases and use them as the basis for a centerpiece.
 Fill them to different heights with water and place various types of flowers in them.
 Colour co-ordinate them by using coloured granules in the bottom of the vases.
-Above is a photo showing this idea with cymbidium orchids.
+Below is a photo showing this idea with cymbidium orchids.

 For more pictures and ideas for low centerpieces, click here.